great-expectations/great_expectations/docs/docusaurus/docs/core/installation_and_setup/additional_dependencies/additional_dependencies.md

   :::info

-  If you [installed GX in a virtual environment](/core/installation_and_setup/set_up_a_python_environment.mdx#optional-create-a-virtual-environment) then that environment should be active when installing these dependencies.
+  If you [installed GX in a virtual environment](/core/installation_and_setup/set_up_a_python_environment.mdx#optional-create-a-virtual-environment), your environment should be active when you install these dependencies.

   :::

-  To install Great Expectations with the additional Python libraries needed to work with Azure Blob Storage run the following command:
+  Run the following code to install GX Core with the additional Python libraries needed to work with Azure Blob Storage:

   ```bash title="Terminal input"
   python -m pip install 'great_expectations[azure]'